The Best Laid Plans…

 - A resident faces a catastrophic health emergency which they can’t recover from

-- A resident hatches eggs.
-(Steps should always be taken to avoid this!)
+- A resident gets impregnated unexpectedly (a sanctuary should always try to avoid this!)

 - You have to quickly and safely evacuate your residents from the area